cristianfalcone/ajo/readme.md

   }
   ```

 These methods provide powerful control over the component's lifecycle and state management, allowing for efficient and flexible UI updates.
-Note that `this.$throw()` and `this.$return()` are often called automatically by Ajo in response to errors or component unmounting, respectively, but can also be used manually when needed.
+Note that `this.throw()` and `this.return()` are often called automatically by Ajo in response to errors or component unmounting, respectively, but can also be used manually when needed.

 ### `ajo/html` module